 About three years ago, I purchased my first cashmere sweater from Ann Taylor.
 For most of my life, I had the misconception that cashmere was itchy.
 After I discovered how soft and comfortable they are, cashmere sweaters are now my favorites.
 One good dark color one can take you through the whole winter, as I am about to show you.
 The one I am wearing here is a couple of years old.
 When I purchase another one, it will likely be navy or charcoal gray.
 Any dark neutral color will serve you well.
-A similar black one is here.
-The black booties are here.
-The jeans are here.

 I wore the look above while working at home yesterday.
 When I had to run out to do a couple of errands, I put on some jewelry, a scarf, gloves, and a coat.
-The Dooney & Bourke Light Taupe bag is here.
-Similar red leather gloves are here.
-A similar gray wool coat is here.
-The scarf is from my online shop here.

 The new coated jeans in Deep Merlot are from Chico’s.
 The same scarf relates to the sweater’s colors, the jeans, and the Bordeaux Dooney & Bourke bag.
 You can see from this photo that the sweater is longer in the back than in the front.

 Wear the same sweater with dressy pants and a long silver necklace, and small crystal earrings to create a lovely evening look.